-The forecast covers a planning horizon of 25 years from 2016 to 2040.
+The forecast covers a planning horizon of 25 years from 2018 to 2042.
 In each year, a forecast of available biomass has been made, net of all other users, within the framework of the AAC.
 Available forest-based biomass over the 25-year planning horizon was then summarized into the following two periods:

-- 2016-2025: This is the period when forest management unit AACs, which were elevated as a consequence of the MPB-epidemic, have begun a gradual decline to the mid-term sustainable harvest level.
-Though significant excess volumes of MPB-killed pine trees remain, these volumes are declining rapidly as a consequence of sawlog and pulp log harvests, stem rot, blow down and wild-fire. - 2026-2040: In this period it is assumed that all management units are at a midterm sustainable level.
+- 2018-2027: This is the period when forest management unit AACs, which were elevated as a consequence of the MPB-epidemic, will experience a decline to the mid-term sustainable harvest level.
+Though excess volumes of MPB-killed pine trees remain in many of these FMUs, these volumes are declining rapidly as a consequence of sawlog and pulp log harvests, stem rot, blow down and wild-fire. - 2028-2042: In this period, it is assumed that all management units are at a mid-term sustainable level of AAC.
 The remaining forest industry is expected to operate in balance with the available fibre supply.
 As a result, available biomass within the framework of the legislated allowable cut will be relatively constant on an annual basis.

 Within each period, a sustainable level of biomass availability has been estimated, based upon the forecast of annual biomass availability within each period.
 This approach will ensure that electrical generation capacity developed within the period will operate without fibre shortfalls in any single year.
-Where appropriate and feasible, surplus biomass forecast to accumulate in any one year will be carried forward into subsequent years in order to smooth the overall fibre flow.
+Where appropriate and feasible, surplus biomass forecasted to accumulate in any one year will be carried forward into subsequent years in order to smooth the overall fibre flow.